SensesProject/static/settings/README.md

 ## Downloads 📦
 `downloads.json` hold a list of all downloadable items.
 Modules can have multiple download items.

+🔖 The file is available online at `https://dev.climatescenarios.org/settings/downloads.json`

 | Key | Type | Description |
 | :--- | :--- | :--- |
 | **id** | String | Unique id of the download item |